 When you lower the pressure on this tire, it’s serrated shoulders and slanted sidewall lugs provide an additional footprint, which with deep notches, grab and pull efficiently.

-The BF Goodrich Trail Terrain although has a very similar looking sidewall lugs, & they provide good flexing, its overall less aggressive shoulders lacks in lateral traction.
+The BF Goodrich Trail Terrain although has similar-looking sidewall lugs that offer decent flexing, but its less aggressive shoulders limit lateral traction on rocks.

 Fuel Efficiency